PessoaP/Mamba-ProbTSF/README.md

 This repository implements a dual-network framework based on the Mamba architecture for probabilistic time series forecasting.
 One network produces point forecasts, while the other estimates point-wise uncertainty for the forecasted region.

 We discuss the motivation and impact of this approach in our manuscript:
-"Mamba Time Series Forecasting with Uncertainty Quantification" Available as a preprint on [arXiv](https://arxiv.org/abs/2503.10873)
+"Mamba Time Series Forecasting with Uncertainty Quantification", published on IOP's [Machine learning: science and technology](https://doi.org/10.1088/2632-2153/adec3b) and as preprint on [arXiv](https://arxiv.org/abs/2503.10873)

 ---
 <div style="background-color:white; display:inline-block; padding:10px;">